 Table store data as a collection of entities

-Entity have a primary key and properties as key value pair
+The entity has a primary key and properties as key-value pair

 8. What are the Storages in Windows Azure?